-Actual hourly demand (average energy consumption over the hour) should be reported in MW, beginning with the hour that ended at 1 a.m. on January 1, 2018.
-The time basis should be Pacific Standard Time.
+Actual hourly demand (average energy consumption over the hour) should be reported in MW, beginning with the hour that ended at 1 a.m. on January 1, 2020.
+The time basis is Pacific Standard Time.

 Show the load measured at the balancing area take-out point.